opabravo/web-scraping-research/README.md

 # web-scraping-research
-Some web scraping research, some ideas are from colleagues and friends
+Web scraping research and notes, some ideas are from colleagues and friends